Apply for a licence

 Licences

+The licence fee is calculated on the basis of the Common Tariff Hb.
 The licence fees are generally a percentage of ticket revenues.
 For small events (admission price under CHF 17 and location capacity of up to 400 persons), a flat rate applies.

 If no revenues are generated or the revenues do not cover costs, the fee is calculated on the costs of the music use (artists fees, the cost of travel and accommodation for the musicians, rental cost for instruments, PA system and the venue).
 For more details, please consult the relevant fact sheet and the Tariff